PuzzleTechHub/bot-be-named/Issues.md

 - Better README to repro
 - env to constants.py
 - reply to bot message be toggleable by command
 - Sorted being instead groupings instead of a full sort
-- ~addemoji being actual add, not just copy

 ## Features

 - Write tests
 - Category management : ~clonecategory etc
-- Role assign : ~assignrole @rolename @user1 @user2 @user3
-- Simple lookup for all major encodings - ~lookupsheet morse/pigpen etc

 - Function to copy all GSheets scripts from template to another sheet
 - MBot commands to consider adding - nutrimatic, solve with emoji,  dice
 - On chancrab, make the channel just above highest solved channel
-- command named ~aboutthebot.
-A simple "bot tutorial" to shortly mention our 3-4 most used commands (~chancrab and ~sheetcrab, along with ~tether.... ~createchannel and ~movechannel...
-And ~pin ~unpin).
-Basically the command I'll run at the start of any hunt.
-"Hey this is what you can do with our bot, haffun now"
 - Help : arrow keys for navigation?
-- Fix addverifieds and removeverifieds to swap all commands to it
 - Help overhaul to just pull docstrings
 - happy emoji on solved